Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - Register indirect: register holds the memory address
 - Example: `LOAD R1, (R2)` - R2 contains address, load from that address
-- Two steps: read register, then access memory
+- Two steps: read register to get address, then access memory
-- Flexible - address can be computed
+- More flexible than direct (address can be computed)
 - Common in MIPS: `lw $t0, 0($s0)` uses $s0 as base address

 ---